Waiganjo891/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world has Write a script that prints “Hello, World”, followed by a new line to the standard output command
+1-confused_smiley has Write a script that displays a confused smiley face.